 It is important to know that a product liability claim could target your business, regardless of where it stands in the distribution chain.

-So, if you manufacture, sell or distribute any kind of products like food, children’s toys, electronics, or anything else that could cause harm to the public, you probably need some kind of protection from product liability claims.
+So, if you manufacture, sell or distribute any kind of products like food, children’s toys, electronics, or anything else that could cause bodily harm to the public, you should have protection from product liability claims in place.

 How Does Product Liability Insurance Work?

-It covers defense costs, settlement payments or judgments awarded to injured parties if you are found liable for their damages as well any court fees associated with defending against these claims in trial proceedings (should they arise).
+It covers defense costs, settlement payments or judgments awarded to injured parties if you are found liable for their damages as well any court costs and legal fees associated with defending against these claims in trial proceedings (should they arise).

 What’s The Difference Between Product Liability and General Liability Insurance?